Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

 #### Gender Classifier
    - Describe setup for classifier
    - Describe LIME explainer (and how it's used for identifying proxy words)
+      - NOTE: The proxy word extraction probably works better if you FIRST remove names, pronouns, maybe stopwords
    - You should do the classifier once without any masking and once masking names, pronouns, etc.
 #### Synthetic Data Generation
-Describe the process for generation (include the prompts you used)
+Describe the process for generation (include the prompts you used).
+Note that you used only the accountant data and record the gender imbalance in the data.
    - Proxy words
       - Describe how you generated proxy word lists (lists should be provided in the appendix)
    - Job Ad